ONLYOFFICE/docspace-api-sdk-python/docs/SettingsWebhooksApi.md

 # configuration.api_key_prefix['asc_auth_key'] = 'Bearer'

 # Configure Bearer authorization (JWT): Bearer
-configuration = docspace-api-python.Configuration(
+configuration = docspace-api-sdk.Configuration(
     access_token = os.environ["BEARER_TOKEN"]
 )

 # Enter a context with an instance of the API client
-with docspace-api-python.ApiClient(configuration) as api_client:
+with docspace-api-sdk.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = docspace-api-python.SettingsWebhooksApi(api_client)
+    api_instance = docspace-api-sdk.SettingsWebhooksApi(api_client)
     delivery_from = '2008-04-10T06:30+04:00' # datetime | The delivery start time for filtering webhook logs. (optional)
     delivery_to = '2008-04-10T06:30+04:00' # datetime | The delivery end time for filtering webhook logs. (optional)
     hook_uri = 'some text' # str | The destination URL where webhooks are delivered. (optional) config_id = 1234 # int | The webhook configuration identifier. (optional)
-    event_id = 1234 # int | The unique identifier of the event that triggered the webhook. (optional) group_status = docspace-api-python.WebhookGroupStatus() # WebhookGroupStatus | The status of the webhook delivery group. (optional)
+    event_id = 1234 # int | The unique identifier of the event that triggered the webhook. (optional) group_status = docspace-api-sdk.WebhookGroupStatus() # WebhookGroupStatus | The status of the webhook delivery group. (optional)
-    user_id = 'aae1e103-bca5-9fa1-ba8c-42058b4abf28' # str | The identifier of the user associated with the webhook event. (optional) trigger = docspace-api-python.WebhookTrigger() # WebhookTrigger | The type of event that triggered the webhook. (optional) count = 1234 # int | The maximum number of webhook log records to return in the query response. (optional) start_index = 1234 # int | Specifies the starting index for retrieving webhook logs.
+    user_id = 'aae1e103-bca5-9fa1-ba8c-42058b4abf28' # str | The identifier of the user associated with the webhook event. (optional) trigger = docspace-api-sdk.WebhookTrigger() # WebhookTrigger | The type of event that triggered the webhook. (optional) count = 1234 # int | The maximum number of webhook log records to return in the query response. (optional) start_index = 1234 # int | Specifies the starting index for retrieving webhook logs.
 Used for pagination in the webhook delivery log queries. (optional) fields =  # string | Comma-separated list of fields to include in the response (optional)